Anxiety Hierarchy Treatment: Coping With Fear Through Exposure Therapy

 Therapists often use anxiety hierarchies as tools to help clients understand and overcome their fears and sources of anxiety.
 When used in therapy, an anxiety hierarchy can provide structure and a clear pace for the treatment.
-Although anxiety hierarchy treatment usually shouldn’t be attempted without the help of a licensed mental health professional, creating your own anxiety hierarchy may help you gain deeper insight into the ways in which your fears affect you.
+Although anxiety hierarchy treatment usually shouldn’t be attempted without the help of a licensed mental health professional, creating your own anxiety hierarchy may help you gain deeper insight into how your fears affect you.
 Practicing various relaxation techniques may also prove helpful.
 If you’re interested in trying anxiety hierarchy treatment, consider scheduling a session with an in-person or online therapist.

 Exposure therapy: Using hierarchies to overcome fear